CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/15-cognitive-search.md

 ### Task 3: Create an Azure AI Search resource

-Before continuing with this exercise, you must first create a new Azure Cognitive Search instance.
+Before continuing with this exercise, you must first create a new Azure AI Search instance.

 1. Navigate back to Azure portal, click **Create a resource**.